-000. LEGAL AUTHORITY.
+00. LEGAL AUTHORITY.

-This rule is adopted under the legal authorities of Title 47, Chapter 15 ("chapter"), Idaho Code, authorizes the Board to promulgate rules pertaining to mineral exploration; mining operations; reclamation of lands affected by exploration and mining operations, including review and approval of reclamation and permanent closure plans; requirements for financial assurance for reclamation and permanent closure, and to establish a reasonable fee for reviewing and approving reclamation plans and permanent closure plans, including the reasonable cost to employ a qualified independent party, acceptable to the applicant and the Board, to verify the accuracy of cost estimates for reclamation plans and permanent closure plans.
-Title 58, Chapter 1, Idaho Code, Sections 58-104(6) and 58-105; and Title 67, Chapter 52, Idaho Code.
-The Board has delegated to the director Director of the Department the duties and powers under the chapter Act and these rules; however, the Board retains responsibility for administrative review.
-(3-18-22)(
+This rule is adopted under the legal authorities of Title 47, Chapter 15 ("chapter"), Idaho Code, authorizes the Board to promulgate rules pertaining to mineral exploration; mining operations; reclamation of lands affected by exploration and mining operations, including review and approval of reclamation and permanent closure plans; requirements for financial assurance for reclamation and permanent closure, and to establish a reasonable fee for reviewing and approving reclamation plans and permanent closure plans, including the reasonable cost to employ a qualified independent party, acceptable to the applicant and the Board, to verify the accuracy of cost estimates for reclamation plans and permanent closure 1.
+Idaho Code, Sections 58-104(6) and 58-105; and Title 67, Chapter 52, Idaho Code.
+The Board has delegated to the directorDirector of the Department the duties and powers under the chapterAct and these rules,; however, the Board retains responsibility for administrative review.

-001. TITLE AND-SCOPE.
+01. TITLE AND-SCOPE.

-01. Title.
+01.Title.
 These rules are titled IDAPA 20.03.02, "Rules Governing Mined Land Reclamation,"IDAPA 20, Title 03, Chapter 02.(3 18 22)